Francis Scott Key Bridge replacement: Initial planning considerations

 The CRS report notes that a replacement bridge project could be eligible to receive up to 80% of its funding from the FHWA ER Program since the bridge was a state highway, 90% if the expenses cause the state government to exceed its federal-aid highway program funds for the fiscal year, or 100% of the project cost if Congress makes an exception for the project from the ER Program rules (which Congress did for the I-35W Saint Anthony Falls Bridge), while any state funds received from an approved insurance claim would offset funding awarded from the ER Program.
 However, the ER Program has a $2.1 billion backlog of emergency relief reimbursements to states and only $890 million on hand.
 Policy scholars at the Eno Center for Transportation have suggested that a replacement bridge could qualify for funding under the Bridge Investment Program created under the Infrastructure Investment and Jobs Act.

 On April 9, 2024, the Maryland congressional delegation announced that they would introduce a bill to make an exception to the ER Program rules for a replacement bridge.
 On April 11, 2024, Cardin and Maryland senator Chris Van Hollen introduced a bill in the Senate (S. 4114; referred to the Senate Environment and Public Works Committee), while Maryland representatives Kweisi Mfume, Steny Hoyer, Dutch Ruppersberger, John Sarbanes, Andy Harris, Jamie Raskin, David Trone, and Glenn Ivey introduced a bill in the House (H.R.
 7961; referred to the House Transportation Committee).

-On May 2, 2024, Maryland Department of Transportation officials said they plan to replace the bridge by October 2028 at an estimated cost of $1.7 billion to $1.9 billion.
+On May 2, 2024, Maryland Department of Transportation officials said they planned to replace the bridge by October 2028 at an estimated cost of $1.7 billion to $1.9 billion.

 One firm proposed a cable-stayed bridge like the replacement for Florida's Sunshine Skyway Bridge, the original bridge having suffered a similar fate.

 On May 3, 2024, Webuild, a European-based construction firm with a U.S. subsidiary, became the first engineering firm to submit a design proposal to the Maryland officials.
 The proposal called for a cable-stayed bridge with central support cables, similar to the Sunshine Skyway Bridge in St. Petersburg, Florida; it would have a central span of 2,300 ft, twice that of the old bridge, and rise 213 ft, compared to the previous 185 ft.

 More than 1,700 contracting firms signed up for a May 7, 2024, MDTA industry briefing on the project.